microsoft/STL/CONTRIBUTING.md

 3. Your changes are written from scratch using only acceptable sources:
    * this repository,
    * the C++ Working Draft (including any cited standards),
-   * other WG21 papers (excluding
-  reference implementations outside of proposed standard wording),
+   * other WG21 papers (excluding reference implementations outside of proposed standard wording),
-   * LWG issues,
+   * LWG issues, and
    * a project listed in [NOTICE.txt][NOTICE.txt] (make sure to cite the project in the PR description!).

   If your changes are derived from any other project, you _must_ mention it in the pull request description, so we can determine whether the license is compatible and whether any other steps need to be taken.